-The more successful the brand is and the greater the demand for the product the more likely it is to be counterfeited, especially when there are few legitimate alternatives in the market place.
-Many of those in position to identify and response to counterfeits do not think to question the authenticity of the products or even know what to do if they suspect a product is not authentic.
+The more successful the brand is and the greater the demand for the product the more likely it is to be counterfeited, especially when there are few legitimate alternatives in the marketplace.
+Many of those in a position to identify and respond to counterfeits do not think to question the authenticity of the products or even know what to do if they suspect a product is not authentic.
 This makes allocating resources to the problem difficult.
-Moreover, would-be offenders are lured by the reality that counterfeiters generally face low risk for detection, prosecution, or penalties Investigations are time consuming and expensive, and, given the complexity of cases, not all are eventually caught and then charged criminally or sued civilly.
+Moreover, would-be offenders are lured by the reality that counterfeiters generally face a low risk for detection, prosecution, or penalties Investigations are time-consuming and expensive, and, given the complexity of cases, not all are eventually caught and then charged criminally or sued civilly.
 Further, the penalty levied against those that are convicted or receive a ruling against them may not be as great as the damage caused.
-Collectively, these circumstance result in low deterrence.
+Collectively, these circumstances result in low deterrence.

 - A copyrighted product that has been illegally copied

-- With the growing consumer demands verticals and lack of awareness about counterfeiting among general public counterfeiting has been fueled in assorted industry
+- With the growing consumer demands verticals and lack of awareness about counterfeiting among the general public, counterfeiting has been fueled in assorted industry

-- Conventionally all the governance operations were paper based. verticals and lack of awareness about counterfeiting among general public.
-Forgery of important identification proofs from to passports, to driving licenses, to national ID cards, to educational certificates and to financial documents growing with digital advancement. moreover the associated risk of accepting are a threat to financial and legal consequences.
+- Conventionally all the governance operations were paper-based. verticals and lack of awareness about counterfeiting among the general public.
+Forgery of important identification proofs from passports, to driving licenses, to national ID cards, to educational certificates and to financial documents growing with digital advancement. moreover, the associated risk of accepting is a threat to financial and legal consequences.

-- Counterfeiting is a threat to population for more than thirty years which has evolved into a multinational problem.
+- Counterfeiting is a threat to the population for more than thirty years which has evolved into a multinational problem.

-- With the widespread use of internet along with cheap and high-quality equipments, it has made possible for people without sophisticated training to easily mass produce counterfeit products.
-In conjunction to this, enforcement laps of rigorous trademark rules in various countries have also been a fuelling factor for this global phenomenon.
+- The widespread use of the internet along with cheap and high-quality equipment, it has made possible for people without sophisticated training to easily mass-produce counterfeit products.
+In conjunction with this, enforcement laps of rigorous trademark rules in various countries have also been a fuelling factor for this global phenomenon.

-- With the advancement of technology there is a boom in counterfeiting.
-Various measures were taken traditionally to eradicate counterfeiting but technological leap has helped in development of various sophisticated tools such as Security Holograms, Security Printing, Biometric Solutions, Digital Security, Card-based Technologies etc.
+- With the advancement of technology, there is a boom in counterfeiting.
+Various measures were taken traditionally to eradicate counterfeiting but technological leap has helped in the development of various sophisticated tools such as Security Holograms, Security Printing, Biometric Solutions, Digital Security, Card-based Technologies etc.